rkilchmn/frontac24/README.md

 rather than having to navigate to Setup->Void.

 ## Add dimension to payments
-FA does not dimension payments, which causes a problem for cash basis accounting.
+FA does not dimension payments, A/R or A/P.
+In cash basis accounting,
+these accounts are income/expenditure accounts rather than balance sheet accounts.
+Thus the P/L for cash basis by dimension will not be correct.

-BF properly dimensions payments.
+BF dimensions payments, A/R, and A/P.

 ## allow negative quantity and amount on invoices
 FA does not support invoices or payments